Although there’s no magic pill to change habits, you can change your habit loops.

 Most habit change models are based on the stimulus - response loop

 Reflex Theory says our behaviours are made up of a whole stack of reflexes that happen in response to a stimulus.
-This model is limited because it doesn’t explain voluntary movement, but it’s still useful to help us connect our habits of movement and posture to other stimulus-response habit change strategies.
+This model is limited because it doesn’t explain voluntary movement, but has some practical use as a way to practically explore the connection between our habits of movement and posture and the stimuli in our lives.

 Every new movement, every new stimulus you encounter, every action you do is another opportunity to break your old habit loop and to develop the skill of your new loop - and to shape a new you in the process.